 Dr Rebecca Wyten – Plastic and Cosmetic Surgeon

-Please Contact Us using the form below to arrange a consultation with one of our Specialist Plastic Surgeons or to speak with our Patient Care Team on (03) 8849 1444<tel:0388491400>.
+Our Specialist Plastic Surgeons in Melbourne provide some of the best-known techniques for removal of your breast implants, including breast lift surgery, breast reshaping, uplift surgery or changing out your implants with a new type of implant.
+Please Contact Us using the form below to arrange a consultation with one of our Specialist Plastic Surgeons or to speak with our Patient Care Team on (03) 8849 1444

 Australian Society of Plastic Surgeons (Find specialist plastic surgeons), Australian Society of Plastic Surgeons (Patient Safety Regulated by Plastic Surgery Regulation Laws), Australian Society of Plastic Surgeons (Information for patients), Australian Health Practitioner Regulation Agency AHPRA (Register of practitioners), Health Victoria (The Department of Health and Human Services)